dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 ## Orchestration

-In your AppHost project, register a SqlServer container and consume the connection using the following methods:
+In your AppHost project, register a SqlServer container and consume the connection using the following methods, such as <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddSqlServerContainer%2A>:

 ```csharp
 var sql = builder.AddSqlServerContainer("sql").AddDatabase("sqldata");